wasiahmad/ACE05-Processor/README.md

 ### Step2

-In step2, we resolve he character-level indices to word-level indices for the spans associated with entities, relations, and events.
+In step2, we resolve the character-level indices to word-level indices for the spans associated with entities, relations, and events.
 To do that, we use the character offsets provided by UDPipe and match them with the character-offsets provided in the ACE05 dataset.
 The outputs will be stored in `v2.json` files.

 Once the step2 is finished, we will see a summary as follows.